 How to read it Longer bars indicate more frequent mentions in public discussions.

-What it suggests here Mid-pack discussion volume vs peers (rank #9).
+What it suggests here Lower discussion volume vs most peers (rank #21).

 What this shows How quickly discussion interest is changing, and whether that change is accelerating or slowing down.